Campus and Housing Accessibility

 Making Hope your accessible home.

-- Submitting documentation supporting the request for housing accommodations.
+- If needed, you will be asked to submit documentation supporting the request for housing accommodations.
 All documentation will be considered confidential.

 - ARCHITECTURAL ACCOMMODATIONS

 Architectural accommodations are for students who may require physical change(s) to a residence hall, cottage or apartment.
 Architectural accommodations may include, but are not limited to:

 - Visual fire alarms.

 Requests for accommodation involving assignment to a specific room (e.g., single room) or hall type (but not requiring a physical change to a room) must be made through the process outlined here.
 Roommate assignments for ADA accessible rooms will be made under the established roommate assignment procedures.
 Students are assigned to spaces on campus that will fulfill the approved accommodations.

 - SERVICE OR ASSISTANCE ANIMALS

 Animals permitted in indoor spaces on campus are needed for a disability.
 These animals fall into two categories: